jamescommons/rowhammer/rowhammer.md

 will fetch the desired byte from the row buffer, completing the read operation.
 It now has to put the data in the row buffer back into row 3.
 It does this by applying a voltage to bitlines that correspond to a 1, charging up the capacitor connected to that bitline.
-Finally, the wordline will become innactive, switching off all transistors in row 3 and disconnecting the capacitors, allowing them to retain their charge and store data.
-To write to memory, the same operation occurs, only the data in the row buffer is first modified to reflect the desired change before transfering data back to a row \[1\].
+Finally, the wordline will become inactive, switching off all transistors in row 3 and disconnecting the capacitors, allowing them to retain their charge and store data.
+To write to memory, the same operation occurs, only the data in the row buffer is first modified to reflect the desired change before transferring data back to a row \[1\].

 Now there is one more complication I need to address.
 Remember how I said a capacitor will hold its charge indefinitely?
 Well I lied, it won't.
 This is due to leakage caused by the transistor.
-Several mechanisms are at play, including quantum tunneling, but the net effect is that the cells in DRAM will slowly loose their charge through their transistors, even when the wordline is not active.
+Several mechanisms are at play, including quantum tunneling, but the net effect is that the cells in DRAM will slowly lose their charge through their transistors, even when the wordline is not active.
 For the standard DDR3 (relevant at the time the row hammer paper was written), the cells are guaranteed to hold their charge for 64 milliseconds \[1\].
 After that, a cell's state is ambiguous.
 So, we need a way to periodically